-CEQ worked with suppliers and contractors to manage delivery plans and comply with community entry requirements to continue to provide essential foods in to the communities we serve.
+CEQ continued to work with suppliers and contractors to manage delivery plans and comply with community entry requirements to continue to provide essential foods in to the communities we serve.

-The CEQ team were able to source critical goods (toilet paper, rice, flour and other staples) from suppliers which enabled goods to be placed on the shelves.
-Whilst some stores were unable to provide regular lines of goods during the height of the pandemic, no store in the network was unable to supply staple lines.
+The CEQ team were able to source critical goods (toilet paper, rice, flour and other staples) from suppliers throughout the year which enabled goods to be placed on the shelves.
+No store in the CEQ network was unable to supply staple lines.

-At a store level several operational procedures were introduced to mitigate against the risk of spreading COVID-19.
-Common areas of public touchpoints including Automatic Teller Machines (ATM), shopping trolley's, baskets and checkout counters were cleaned on a regular basis and hand sanitisation was also provided.
+At a store level previously implemented operational procedures were refined to mitigate against the risk of spreading COVID-19.
+Common areas of public touchpoints including Automatic Teller Machines (ATM), shopping trolley's, baskets and checkout counters were cleaned on a regular basis and hand sanitisation for staff and customers was also provided.